muziejus/novel-maps-of-ny-2017/sections/assessment.md

 **20%** The final essay is a critical work on one of the primary texts we have
     read.
 It should build on the reading techniques from the first two essays as well as make use of one of the secondary texts from the course.
+A short précis of the essay (up to 600 words) is due two weeks earlier.
+It should be the essay in miniature—a prose outline, illustrating the essay’s structure, context, and argument.

-    Additionally, it should include some added research, aided by the skills learned at the library.
-It should make use of the writing strategies provided by Graff and Birkenstein.
-This essay should be 1800–2200 words long.
+Because of the expanded context and argument, the essay will include some added research, aided by the skills learned at the library.
+The strategies Graff and Birkenstein provide will help frame this context and build the argument.
+The final version of the essay should be 1800–2200 words long.